Air Fryer Recipe

 Sticky Toffee Pudding Waffle Bites

-A delightful twist on classic sticky toffee pudding, transformed into crispy, bite-sized waffle pieces, perfect for air frying.
+A lovely twist on classic sticky toffee pudding, turned into crisp, bite-sized waffle pieces that are just right for the air fryer.

 Ingredients